mtlong29/MySite/_posts/notes/treehouse-intermediate-ios-development/2017-12-05-object-initialization.md

 }
 ```

-It is possible to make an `init` method both throwable and failable.
-But this is bad practice.
+>It is possible to make an `init` method both throwable and failable.
+But this is *bad practice*.
 A simple rule is if you want to continue execution after initialization fails by adding an alternative path to your code, use a failable initializer.
 Otherwise, use a throwing initializer and halt program execution in some way to deal with that error.

 ## Initializer Delegation

 It is possible to delegate initialization work and use multiple initalizers.

-We have sort of seen what this looks like, because when initializing subclasses, we've called `super init` to delegate initialization of a base class.
-Initializer delegation is a big more extensive than that, and differs based on whether using a value type or a reference type.
+We have sort of seen what this looks like, because when initializing subclasses, we've called `super init` to delegate initialization of a base class. **Initializer delegation is a big more extensive than that, and differs based on whether using a value type or a reference type.**

 Consider the following example: